Netflix January 2020 new releases – new movies, TV shows and originals

-2019 was an enormous 12 months for Netflix, and because the streaming big heads into its second decade it’s displaying no indicators of slowing down its output with a raft of originals heading our approach in the beginning of 2020.
+2019 was an enormous 12 months for Netflix, and because the streaming large heads into its second decade it’s displaying no indicators of slowing down its output with a raft of originals heading our method at the beginning of 2020.

-January sees the finale of one in all Netflix’s best reveals, BoJack Horseman, which attracts to a detailed after six seasons, whereas fashionable LM Montgomery adaptation Anne with an E additionally reaches its conclusion after three collection.
+January sees the finale of certainly one of Netflix’s biggest reveals, BoJack Horseman, which pulls to an in depth after six seasons, whereas well-liked LM Montgomery adaptation Anne with an E additionally reaches its conclusion after three collection.

-- New on Netflix: the very best films and TV reveals launched daily
+- New on Netflix: the very best films and TV reveals launched every single day

 - 50 of the very best Netflix films obtainable now